lbr-stack/lbr_stack_doc/paper/paper.md

     * FRI's cartesian impedance control mode.
     * FRI's cartesian control mode (FRI version 2 and above).

 The first original contribution of this work is to add support for the `KUKA LBR Med7/14` robots, which, to the best author's knowledge, does not exist in any other work.
 The second novel contribution of this work is to provide Python bindings.
-This work solves the maintainability by outsourcing the FRI into the separate **fri** and **fri_vendor** packages, which leaves the FRI's source code untouched and simply provides build support.
+This work solves the maintainability by outsourcing the FRI into the separate **fri** package, which leaves the FRI's source code untouched and simply provides build support.
 4. is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers in **lbr_fri_idl**.
 These messages can then be interfaced from ROS 1/2 topics or from the ROS 1/2 hardware abstraction layer.

 | Framework       | IIWA | Med | ROS | ROS 2  | RT | FRI | pyFRI | Pos | Imp | Cart Imp | HW IF  |
 | --------------- | ---- |---- | --- | ------ | -- | --- | ----- | --- | --- | -------- | ------ |